Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 Many candidates are also campaigning for increasing government attention on cybersecurity.

 Harris has said that if she were elected, she would create an advisory panel focusing specifically on cyber issues.
-Other candidates, including Warren, say they'd look to creating new agencies and leadership roles.
+Other candidates, including Warren, say they would look to creating new agencies and leadership roles.

 Former Maryland Rep. John Delaney vows to create a Department of Cybersecurity and former Colorado Gov. John Hickenlooper hopes to appoint a new "director of national cybersecurity."